 • The Police Department works with the Engineering Division of the Public Works Department to analyze and evaluate traffic issues and traffic safety.

-Many people believe the worst that can happen to them is receiving a ticket, but they are wrong.
-Speeding can kill or disable you or a loved one, especially your children.
-Please make a conscious effort to be a good citizen and a safe driver by staying within the posted speed limits, wearing seat belts at all times, watching out for pedestrians, and being courteous to other drivers.
+Many people believe the worst that can happen to them is receiving a ticket.
+However, speeding can kill or disable you or a loved one.
+We all need to make a conscious effort to be good citizens and safe drivers by staying within posted speed limits, wearing seat belts at all times, watching out for pedestrians, and being courteous to other drivers.

 Slow down and keep our neighborhoods and streets safe.

 • On average 13,000 Americans are killed every year in speed related crashes

 • 30% of all fatal crashes involved speeding